🔥 Induction Cooktops — India 2026

 ✓ Pros

-• 4kV surge protection — best for fluctuation zones
+• 4kV surge protection — best longevity in India

 ✗ Cons

-Best for: Families in Tier-2/3 cities who need the best service access, the best voltage protection, and the most India-specific preset menus at under ₹3,000.
+Best for: Families in Tier-2/3 cities who need the best service access, the best voltage protection, and the most India-specific preset menus.

 Check Price →